 - Dog Trainer

-For those strong-willed pups who have discipline issues, a dog trainer can make a world of difference in addressing deep-seated behavioral problems.
+In most cases you can manage training your pup at home.
+But for those strong-willed pups who have discipline issues, a dog trainer can make a world of difference in addressing deep-seated behavioral problems.

 - Pet Sitter or Puppy Daycare